 - Go to the Sync page and click it in the toolbar.

 - Specify the source and destination for files sync.

 What to Sync

-- Under the Source tab, three paths are available: Administrator, Libraries and Computer.
+- Under the SOURCE tab, three paths are available: User, Computer, and Libraries.
 You can choose a source to select files.
 Then click OK to continue.